Carrabba’s Chicken Bryan Copycat Recipe Delicious Creamy Goat Cheese & Sun-Dried Tomato Chicken

 3. Grill chicken for 3-4 mins on each side until cooked.
 Place it on a plate and cover it with plastic wrap.

-4. Slice and shape goat cheese into four disks, which you can later place on each chicken piece.
+4. Slice and shape goat cheese into disks, which you can later place on each chicken piece.

-5. Saute onions and garlic in butter over medium heat until fragrant.
+1. Saute onions and garlic in butter over medium heat until fragrant.
 Add wine and lemon juice.
 Reduce heat to simmer and reduce the liquid by half.
 Add three tablespoons of cold butter and whisk until melted.

-6. Turn off the burner, add the remaining butter, and whisk until the sauce thickens.
+2. Turn off the burner, add the remaining butter, and whisk until the sauce thickens.
 Strain sauce to remove onions and garlic, return to pan, add half of the basil and sun-dried tomatoes.

-7. Place chicken breast on a plate, top with goat cheese and sauce, and sprinkle the remaining basil over it.
+3. Place chicken breast on a plate, top with goat cheese and sauce, and sprinkle the remaining basil over it.

 Just like at Carrabba’s Italian Grill, you can serve this terrific dish with sides like sauteed spinach, grilled asparagus, mashed potatoes, or parmesan truffle fries!
-The comforting chicken and sauce are a perfect match for a side of hearty veggies.
+I also enjoy this with a simple side salad or Caesar salad when I want something lighter to accompany it.

 Carrabbas Chicken Bryan